 Establish a New Option - Process

 Departments or programs will need to obtain department, college, and university approval for the proposal.
-The department or program shall prepare a comprehensive packet of materials, outlined through the Academic Program Development Qualtrics Form.
+The CSU Chancellor's Office does need to confirm the implementation of a new option.

 In advance of filling out this form, it would be helpful to prepare the following for submission, as both are required for submission:

-- the program proposal in template format (DOCX)
+- the new program option proposal in template format (DOCX)

 - This form from the CO requests a comprehensive assessment plan addressing all assessment elements in Sec 4B.
 Please review these assessment plan and assessment matrix examples (DOCX).